 "Trading Centres put emphasis on experiential learning and encourage critical reasoning and creative thinking.
-Intensive workshops, team projects, and real world experience with traditional lectures establishes a dynamic forum for producing competent managers.
+Intensive workshops, team projects, and real-world experience with traditional lectures establishes a dynamic forum for producing competent managers.
 Partnerships with industry ensure that the skills and competencies developed are relevant in today's marketplace" (Siam).
-The course uses a number of tools that provide core and discipline specific competencies that link education and workplace.
-Students who are able to build industry tools are more valuable in the workplace and open new career opportunities for themselves.
+The course uses several tools that provide core and discipline specific competencies that link education and workplace.
+Students who can build industry tools are more valuable in the workplace and open new career opportunities for themselves.